-Where can a teachers find loans with affordable interest rates?
-If you are a teacher in search for extra cash for a micro business, this list is what you need.
+Are there personal loans for teachers?
+Where can you find loans with affordable interest rates?
+If you are a teacher in search of extra cash for a micro business, this list is what you need.

 Find out where to get a Techer’s Loan here:

 Agribank offers the Puhunang Pangkabuhayan ng mga Namamasukan (PPN) loan program.
 This is a salary loan for teachers.
-Most of us heard of teachers’ salary being late every now and then.
-The truth is a lot of teachers teaching in public schools receive their salaries later that they should.
+Most of us heard of teachers’ salaries being late every now and then.
+The truth is a lot of teachers teaching in public schools receive their salaries later than they should.
 Sometimes the salary is just enough to pay off their outstanding debt.

-With Agribank’s PPN loan program, teachers can choose a salary loan which can stretch of up to two years with interest rate of 1% per year.
+With Agribank’s PPN loan program, teachers can choose a salary loan that stretches for up to two years with an interest rate of 1% per year.
 If they get a loan for one year term, the interest rate is 0.9%.

-If you are interested with PPN loan program, you need to present a duly filled up application form, payslips for the last three months, a copy of the latest service records, Appointment Record, your valid PRC ID, DepEd ID, a Certification from your school principal, latest Cedula (Community tax Certificate) and four 2×2 ID picture.
+Are you interested in the PPN loan program?
+You need to present a duly filled-up application form, payslips for the last three months, a copy of the latest service records, an Appointment Record, your valid PRC ID, DepEd ID, a Certification from your school principal, the latest Cedula (Community Tax Certificate) and four 2×2 ID picture.

-For your guarantor, he/she must prepare two 2×2 latest ID picture, Valid PRC ID, DepEd ID, Cedula and payslip from the previous month.
+For your guarantor, he/she must prepare two 2×2 latest ID pictures, Valid PRC ID, DepEd ID, Cedula, and a payslip from the previous month.